 We have pointed out many times in our previous reports that despite the structural risk of a significant decline in Huawei smartphone market share due to the US ban, Largan still has long-term investment value as the lens specification upgrade cycle and new application trends remain.
 In terms of short- to medium-term trends, we believe that the following potential advantages of Largan deserve investors' attention, including the adoption of 15 camera modules by Apple's new headsets.

-In his latest report, Ming-Chi Kuo reiterated that Apple will unveil a new "helmet-like" headset with micro-OLED displays and augmented and virtual reality capabilities in 2022.
+In his latest report, Ming-Chi Kuo confirmed that Apple will unveil a new "helmet-like" headset with micro-OLED displays and augmented and virtual reality capabilities in 2022.
 The final price could be around $1,000.
 (Photo by timofeev / Bigstockphoto)